-The Assignment Test-1 will be conducted for 10 marks covering the syllabus of unit.
+The Assignment Test-1 will be conducted for 10 marks covering the syllabus of 1st unit.
 The Assignment Test-2 will be conducted for 10 marks covering the syllabus of 2nd unit.
 The internal marks for Assignment Test (10 Marks) for cycle-I shall be computed as best of two Assignment Tests-1 & 2 conducted.
 The Assignment Test-3 will be conducted for 10 marks covering the syllabus of 4th unit.
 The Assignment Test-4 will be conducted for 10 marks covering the syllabus of 5th unit.
+The internal marks for Assignment Test (10 Marks) for cycle-I shall be conducted for 10 marks covering the syllabus of 5th unit.
 The internal marks for Assignment Test (10 Marks) for cycle-II shall be computed as best of two Assignment Tests-3 & 4 conducted.

-5.1b.
+5.1. b.
 EXTERNAL EVALUATION